-Future sales of shares by existing stockholders, or the perception that such sales could occur, could cause our stock price to fall.
+Future sales of a substantial number of shares of our common stock, or the perception that such sales could occur, could cause our stock price to fall.

-As of June 30, 2020, we had outstanding 50,881,698 shares of common stock.
+As of September 30, 2020, we had outstanding 50,949,490 shares of common stock.
 Our executive officers, directors and the holders of substantially all of our capital stock and securities convertible into or exchangeable for our capital stock have entered into market standoff agreements with us or lock-up agreements with the underwriters in connection with our IPO under which they have agreed, subject to specific exceptions, not to sell any of our capital stock until December 9, 2020.

 However, after the market standoff agreements and lock-up agreements referred to above expire, substantially all of such shares will be eligible for sale in the public market.
-In addition, upon issuance, shares of common stock subject to outstanding options under our stock option plans as June 30, 2020 will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
+In addition, upon issuance, shares of common stock subject to outstanding options under our stock option plans will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
 Moreover, 180 days after the closing of the IPO, holders of up to an aggregate of 28,610,337 shares of our common stock will have the right to require us to register these shares under the Securities Act pursuant to an investors' rights agreement.
-If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse effect on the market price of our common stock.
+Sales of a substantial number of shares of our common stock in the public market, or the public's perception that such sales could occur, could have an adverse effect on the market price of our common stock.
+In addition, for the three months ended September 30, 2020, the average daily trading volume for our common stock on the Nasdaq Global Select Market was 227,908 shares.
+As a result of the low trading volume of our common stock, the trading of relatively small quantities of shares by our stockholders could disproportionately influence the market price of our common stock in either direction.
+The price for our shares could, for example, decline significantly in the event that a large number of shares of our common stock are sold on the market without commensurate demand, as compared to an issuer with a higher trading volume that could better absorb those sales without an adverse impact on its stock price.